chrisgoringe/cg-use-everywhere/README.md

 - The `Anything Everywhere3` and `Anything Everywhere?` nodes are deprecated, as their features are now part of the standard `Anything Everywhere` node.
 - `Anything Everywhere` nodes now have dynamic inputs, so you can plug as many different things into them as you like.
-  - At present you can only connect one input of any given data type, but this restriction should go away in `7.1`
 - All the restrictions on what nodes data will be sent to are now in a restrictions editor, that can be accessed through the right click menu of the node, or by double-clicking the body of the node.
   - In the restrictions editor you can set title, input, and group regexes, color restrictions, group restrictions, and priority (for when two nodes both match)
   - The green circle is used to indicate that _any_ restrictions are in place; if you hover over a node with restrictions they will appear in a tooltip